nccgroup/depthcharge/python/README.md

 $ pip install .
 ```

-If you plan on building the documentation, add the extra ``[docs]`` option in
+If you plan on modifying the source code or documentation, add the ``-e,
+--editable`` flag to the pip command and specify the extra ``[docs]`` option in
 order to include the necessary *Sphinx* and *sphinx_rtd_theme* dependencies:

 ```
-$ pip install .[docs]
+$ pip install -e .[docs]
 ```

-However, if you are planning to modify the module or scripts, it is recommended that
-you instead run pip with the `-e, --editable` flag.
-If you will be modifying the
-Depthcharge scripts, you may also want to symlink items in `venv/bin/` to the
+If you will be modifying the Depthcharge scripts, you may also want to symlink
-corresponding files in `scripts/` using `dev/symlink_scripts.py`
+items in `venv/bin/` to the corresponding files in `scripts/` using
+`dev/symlink_scripts.py`

 ```
-$ pip install -e .
 $ ./dev/symlink_scripts.py
 ```